danfortunato/surface-hps-sisc/README.md

 ## Instructions

+First, run the MATLAB script `setup.m` to add the required directories to your MATLAB path.
 To generate figure `X`, change to the `figureX` directory and run the MATLAB script `figureX.m`.
 The script may plot a figure in MATLAB and/or write data to a file `figureX.txt`.
 In the latter case, the data may be plotted by running `make` from the `figureX` directory in a terminal.